Gauge fixing and physical symmetries: Self-consistent backgrounds

 It is important to stress that this last argument relies on the existence of at least one self-consistent background.
-If the family of background gauges $z_{\bar A}[A]$ is such that $z_{\bar A=0}[A]$ does not break color symmetry explicitly, then we know that $\smash{\bar A=0}$ is self-consistent because color invariance cannot be broken spontaneously, ensuring that $\smash{A_{\rm min}[\bar A=0]=0=\bar A}$.
+If the family of background gauges $z_{\bar A}[A]$ is such that $z_{\bar A=0}[A]$ does not break color symmetry explicitly, then we know that $\smash{\bar A=0}$ is self-consistent because we do not expect color invariance to break spontaneously either, ensuring that $\smash{A_{\rm min}[\bar A=0]=0=\bar A}$.
 We shall comment further on this point below.

 We have thus arrived at a formulation of the thermodynamical observables that relies only on the minimization of the functional $\tilde\Gamma[\bar A]$.
 This shows that, for the purpose of determining the free-energy and the related thermodynamical observables (including the transition temperature), working with $\tilde\Gamma[\bar A]$ is equivalent to working with $\Gamma[A,\bar A]$ and thus with $\Gamma_c[A]$.
 In particular, as long as center symmetry is not broken, one of the minima of $\tilde\Gamma[\bar A]$ should be located at the center-invariant configuration $\smash{\bar A=\bar A_c}$, just as the minimum of $\Gamma_c[A]$ should be located at $\smash{A=\bar A_c}$.
 Right above the transition, the minimum of $\tilde\Gamma[\bar A]$ and the minimum of $\Gamma_c[A]$ should simultaneously depart from $\bar A_c$ (since the self-consistent backgrounds are the minima of $\tilde\Gamma[\bar A]$) thus providing two {\it a priori} equivalent identifications of the transition.